lukassnoek/NI-edu/_sources/misc/for_educators.md

 **I can not generate an assignment!**

 When you get an error when you generate an assignment, you most likely forgot a ### BEGIN SOLUTION or ### END SOLUTION marker or you added these to a non-test cell.

+**Students cannot see an assignment!**

+Make sure that you, in the formgrader, generated *and* released the assignment!